rogerlindberg/alex/README.md

         'then',
     ]

-will be converted to a set.
+by converting the keywords to a set.

     {'if', 'then'}

 ## The Token class

-A Token class object has four attributes.
+A **Token** class object has four attributes.

 - name
 - lexeme